jennfrbrown/School_District_Analysis/README.md

 - How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

-    -The Overall rating for Thomas High School changed from 91% to 65% and the school rank dropped from 2nd place to 8th place.
+    -The Overall Passing Percentage for Thomas High School changed from 91% to 65% and the school rank dropped from 2nd place to 8th place.
 <img src = "https://github.com/jennfrbrown/School_District_Analysis/blob/master/Images%20for%20ReadMe/Change%20in%20Position.png" >

 - How does replacing the ninth-grade scores affect the following:
     - Math and reading scores by grade
+        - The Math and Reading Scores by grade were not greatly affected.
+The only difference is that now instead of showing an average for the 9th grade is shows "nan" for 9th grade in those summary tables.
     - Scores by school spending
+        -  Thomas High Schools falls into the $630 - $644 spending range per student.
+The Average Math and Reading Scores were unaffected.
+However, the Passing Math, Passing Reading, and Overall Passing Percentages all decreased.

     - Scores by school size
+        - Thomas High School falls into the medium size school category.
+The Average Math and Reading Scores did not change at all for the Medium Category.
+However, the Passing Math, Passing Reading, and Overall Passing Percentages decreased.

     - Scores by school type
+        - Thomas High School is a charter school  The Average Math and Reading Scores for Chater Schools were unaffected.
+However, the Passing Math, Passing Reading, and Overall Passing Percentages decreased.

 ## Summary: